Advocacy

 Political

-During the pandemic IFDA played a major role in influencing policy change for its members.
-We worked closely with the National Small Business Ombudsman’s office, the Council of Small Business Organisations Australia and state based ‘Small Business Commissioners’ nationally.
+We work closely with a range of organisations including The Australian Chamber of Commerce and Industry (ACCI) to which we sit on its SME Committee.
+We also work closely with the National Small Business Ombudsman’s office, the Council of Small Business Organisations Australia and state based ‘Small Business Commissioners’ nationally.

-CEO of IFDA, Richard Forbes was invited to sit on;
+CEO of IFDA, Richard Forbes has been involved in;

 • Supply Chain Consequence Management – East Coast Severe Weather Impact – Industry working group